juliogomez/netdevops/README.md

 NetDevOps will deliver consistent version-controlled infrastructure configurations, deployed with parallel and automated provisioning.

-Our system will provide the following benefits _across the whole network_:
+Our wishlist for the desired system will provide the following benefits _across the whole network_:

 * Track the status of network configurations at any point in time
 * Track who proposed and approved each specific configuration change